TunisianJS/talks/archive/talk_6/README.md

   - React state a choice overload By Chemseddine Bouzaiene.

-  - Debugging in JavaScript By Chemseddine Bouzaiene.
+  - Debugging in JavaScript By Mohamed Anas Ben Othman.